GeographicaGS/Docker-PostGIS/Nimble_Newt/README.md

 Passwords
 ---------

-Passwords sent to the container with environment variables __POSTGRES_PASSWD__ and __CREATE_USER_PASSED__ can be passed either on plain text or already encrypted á la PostgreSQL.
+Passwords sent to the container with environment variable __POSTGRES_PASSWD__ can be passed either on plain text or already encrypted á la PostgreSQL.
 To pass it on plain text means that anybody with access to the __docker inspect__ command on the server will be able to read passwords.
 Encrypting them previously means that __docker inspect__ will show the encrypted password, adding an additional layer of secrecy.

 PostgreSQL passwords are encrypted using the MD5 checksum algorithm on the following literal: